Code-For-Community-Organization/SMHS-School-App/README.md

 https://github.com/jevonmao/SMHS-Schedule.git
 ```
 2. Open the `SMHSSchedule.xcodeproj` file to load project
+3. On the upper left corner, select approriate scheme for iOS or macOS
-3. Swift Package Manager should automatically install all dependencies, and you can now build or run the app!
+4. Swift Package Manager should automatically install all dependencies, and you can now build or run the app!
 To learn more about SPM, click [here](https://swift.org/package-manager/)

 ## 💪 Contribute

 Contributions are welcome here for coders and non-coders alike.
 No matter what your skill level is, you can for certain contribute to SMHS Schedule's open source community.

 Please read contributing.md before starting.
-Check the issues or the README tasklist for things to work on.
+Check the issues or the README feature tasklist for things to work on.

 **If you encounter ANY issue, have ANY concerns, or ANY comments, please do NOT hesitate to let me know.** Open a discussion, issue, or email me.
 As a developer, I feel you when you don't understand something in the codebase.
 I try to comment and document as best as I can, but if you happen to encounter any issues, I will be happy to assist in any way I can.